Honors & Awards

 In addition to being the top ranked player in Nebraska, Allen was ranked among the nation’s top 25 tight ends by both Scout.com and ESPN.
 Allen only visited Nebraska, but also had offers from Iowa, Iowa State, UCLA and UCF.

-Allen is the son of Andrew and Renae Allen, and he was born on Nov.
+Austin is the son of Andrew and Renae Allen, and he was born on Nov.
 10, 1998.
-Allen’s father was a walk-on for the football team in 1981, before transferring to Doane College.
-Allen has also a member of the Aurora National Honor Society and a four-year Honor Roll selection.
+Austin’s father was a walk-on for the football team in 1981, before transferring to Doane College.